-We first discuss the empirical coverage probability of our confidence set with k-means estimates and a data-driven bandwidth (coverage $\rightarrow$ kmeans $\rightarrow$ hac in Table 3).
+We first discuss the empirical coverage probability of our confidence set with kmeans estimates and a data-driven bandwidth (coverage \rightarrow kmeans \rightarrow hac in Table 3).
 The joint confidence set has a coverage probability of at least $1 - \alpha = 95\%$ in most cases.
 This is in line with our theoretical result on the asymptotic validity of the confidence set.
-When T = 60, our confidence set under-covers for some designs.
+When T = 60, our confidence set undercovers for some designs.
 In these designs, we compute a large confidence set.
-This result indicates that our confidence set can detect that statistical uncertainty is large even when it is under-covering.
-In the designs with moderate serial correlation ( $\rho = 0.25$ ), under-coverage can be alleviated by increasing the number of cross-sectional observations, keeping the number of time series observations constant.
-In the designs with large serial correlation ( $\rho = 0.5$ ), improving coverage requires increasing the number of time-series observations.
+This result indicates that our confidence set can detect that statistical uncertainty is large even when it is undercovering.
+In the designs with moderate serial correlation ($\rho = 0.25$), undercoverage can be alleviated by increasing the number of cross-sectional observations, keeping the number of time-series observations constant.
+In the designs with large serial correlation ($\rho = 0.5$), improving coverage requires increasing the number of time-series observations.
 This result may be explained by the fact that our algorithm for bandwidth selection mechanically chooses a small bandwidth when the time series is short.
 With a small bandwidth, our procedure cannot control for temporal dependence over many time periods.

 In some of our designs, our confidence set is conservative, with an empirical coverage probability of up to close to one.
 Since group membership is a discrete parameter, this is not necessarily a sign that the confidence set is underpowered.
 To see this, consider the naïve confidence set that contains only the vector of estimated group memberships.
 This is the smallest possible confidence set.
-As T increases, true group memberships are revealed with increasing probability, and even the naïve confidence set can become conservative eventually (see Section 5.3).
-The coverage probability of the naïve confidence set (coverage $\rightarrow$ kmeans $\rightarrow$ naïve in Table 3) gives the probability that data-driven clustering recovers the true group structure.
+As T increases, true group memberships are revealed with increasing probability, and even the naïve confidence set can become conservative eventually (see Section 4.3).
+The coverage probability of the naïve confidence set (coverage \rightarrow kmeans \rightarrow naïve in Table 3) gives the probability that datadriven clustering recovers the true group structure.
 In our designs, this probability varies between 0% and 83%.

 We now turn to the power of our confidence set with k-means estimates and a datadriven bandwidth.
-The simulated average cardinality of a unit-wise marginal confidence set is reported in Table 3 under cardinality $\rightarrow$ kmeans $\rightarrow$ hac.
-Increasing $\sigma$ or $\rho$ makes the data more noisy as time-series shocks become larger or more persistent.
+The simulated average cardinality of a unitwise marginal confidence set is reported in Table 3 under cardinality \rightarrow kmeans \rightarrow hac.
+Increasing σ or ρ makes the data more noisy as time-series shocks become larger or more persistent.
 As is expected, the power of our test decreases, and the size of our confidence set increases as the data become more noisy.

 In the less noisy designs, the confidence set is highly informative.
-For example, if $\rho = 0$ and $\sigma = 0.1$ , the confidence set rules out 2-3 out of 4 possible group assignments for most units.
+For example, if $\rho = 0$ and $\sigma = 0.1$, the confidence set rules out 2-3 out of 4 possible group assignments for most units.
 Our confidence set is only slightly larger than the naïve set (i.e., the set containing only the vector of estimated group memberships) in the designs where the naïve set performs well.
-The naïve set still under-covers, and some enlargement improves the coverage.
+The naïve set still undercovers, and some enlargement improves the coverage.

-Infrastructure for Computing (SNIC), funded by Swedish Research Council grant 2018-05973.
+15Our Monte Carlo simulations were carried out on computing resources of the Swedish National Infrastructure for Computing (SNIC), funded by Swedish Research Council grant 2018-05973.